-All district staff who are authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner.
-District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+All district staff who are authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner after a prompt and thorough investigation.
+District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction or refer the matter to a staff member who is authorized to impose an appropriate sanction.